 This form will be sent DIRECTLY

 to Department of Children and Families (DCF) not to DMV.
 Failure to send this form directly to DCF will result in a delay in the processing of your application.

 Signed money order or check made payable to DMV for $88.25.

 STEP 3: Mail/fax the Authorization for Release Form (DCF-3031) TO:

 505 Hudson Street – 5th floor

 STEP 4: Submit Application.

-Mail or drop-off all other completed documents (R-7, fingerprint cards, MCSA-5876, sex offender check, copy of Connecticut driver's license, and if applicable certfied driving and criminal histories) along with a signed money order or check made payable to DMV for $87.00 (effective January 1, 2019 this fee will increase to $88.25). to:
+Mail or drop-off all other completed documents (R-7 form, fingerprint cards, MCSA-5876, sex offender check, copy of Connecticut driver's license, and, if applicable, certified driving and criminal histories) along with a signed money order or check made payable to DMV for $88.25 to:

 Department of Motor Vehicles

 Applications can be dropped off at the DMV Office in Wethersfield.
 The office is open Tuesday, Wednesday and Friday from 7:45 a.m. to 4 p.m., and Thursday from 9:15 a.m. to 5:30 p.m.
 There is a drop box near the 1st floor information desk.
 Applications will not be accepted at DMV branch offices.